NeurodataWithoutBorders/nwb-overview/docs/source/extensions.rst

 | NEP002 | Probe devices and channel mapping in extracellular ephys | Alessio Buccino | [google doc](https://docs.google.com/document/d/1q-haFEEHEgZpRoCzzQsuSWCKN4QfMsTzLnlptLaf-yw/edit?usp=sharing) |
 +--------+----------------------------------------------------------+-----------------+----------------------------------------------------------------------------------------------------------------+

+To add a new NEP to this list, please file an issue on the :nwb-overview-src:`NWB Overview GitHub repo <>` or create a pull request that modifies the table.

 Review of NEPs for acceptance to the NWB core data standard is led by the :nwb-tab:`NWB Technical Advisory Board (TAB) <>` and involves several phases.
 To submit a NEP for review and explore previous NEP reviews, see the